blaix/bddgen/README.markdown

     rake features:pretty  # Run Cucumber features with output in pretty format rake features:wip     # Run @wip (Work In Progress) Cucumber features

+If you don't already have a `Gemfile` or `Rakefile`, one will be created.

 ### Rspec

     $ bddgen rspec